A fascinating visit through holy Pagodas, crowded markets and old colonial buildings in Yangon

 One of the most beautiful experiences that could be done in Yangon is to visit the Central Railway Station and have a ride on an old train.
 Built in traditional Burmese architectural style, it’s a landmark building since 1996.
-Once at the station, don’t miss to catch the urban railroad line, better known as “circle line”, which begins and ends at Yangon Central Railway Station with several departures a day going clockwise and anti-clockwise, passing through the city, its suburban areas and satellites towns.
+Once at the station, don’t miss to catch the urban railroad line, better known as the “circle line”, which begins and ends at Yangon Central Railway Station with several departures a day going clockwise and anti-clockwise, passing through the city, its suburban areas and satellites towns.

 Need to Know about Yangon

-Yangon International is located 20 km north from downtown.
+Yangon International is located 20 km north of downtown.
 It has three terminals, two international (Terminals 1 and 2) and one domestic (Terminal 3).
 A shuttle bus runs between the three terminals, whereas you have to take a taxi (around 11000 kyats) to reach downtown.

 3. Bus Terminals

-* When you use the transports search engine you can usually check and book the means of transport within 7/10 days.
+* When you use the transports search engine, you can usually check and book the means of transport within 7/10 days.

 4. Getting around Yangon

 You have to reach major attractions by taxi.
-The downtown is walkable and starting from Sule Paya you can visit the Mahabondoola Park and the colonial-era buildings around the park and trough Pansodan street until you’ll reach the Strand hotel.
-From here you can walk to Botahtaung Pagoda and then take a taxi towards your next spot.
+The downtown is walkable and starting from Sule Paya, you can visit the Mahabondoola Park and the colonial-era buildings around the park and trough Pansodan street until you’ll reach the Strand hotel.
+From here, you can walk to Botahtaung Pagoda and then take a taxi towards your next spot.
 We suggest visiting the Shwedagon Paya in the late afternoon, the local Markets (Thirimingala and the alleys around Theingyi Zay) and the “circle line train” during the early morning.

-If you are in Yangon for a short layover, you don’t have much time, or you simply want to visit the city with a shared or private tour, you can click here to check the options and book your activity.
+If you are in Yangon for a short layover, you don’t have much time, or you want to visit the city with a shared or private tour, you can click here to check the options and book your activity.

 5. Activities in Yangon

-If you like to book a specific experience in Yangon or a daily tour away from the chaotic city, you can try with Klook.com.
+If you like to book a specific experience in Yangon or a daily tour away from the chaotic city, you can try Klook.com.
 This reliable company offers a wide choice of activities.